strapdata/elassandra/README.md

 ### Indexing

-Let's try and index some twitter like information (demo from "Elasticsearch":https://github.com/elastic/elasticsearch/blob/master/README.textile).
-First, let's create a twitter user, and add some tweets (the @twitter@ index will be created automatically):
+Let's try and index some *twitter* like information (demo from [Elasticsearch](https://github.com/elastic/elasticsearch/blob/master/README.textile)).
+First, let's create a twitter user, and add some tweets (the *twitter* index will be created automatically):

 ```
 curl -XPUT 'http://localhost:9200/twitter/user/kimchy' -d '{ "name" : "Shay Banon" }'